davs3275/sbs/med/collier.md

 Those of Scipio, Cato, and Augustas will soon have the same fortune, and those of Hadrian and Antoninus must follow.
-All these things are transitory, and quickly become as a tale that is told, and are swallowed uj) in oblivion.
+All these things are transitory, and quickly become as a tale that is told, and are swallowed up in oblivion.
 I speak this of those who have been the wonder of their age and who shone with unusual lustre.
-But as for the r^st, they are no sooner dead than for- gotten.
-Aud after all, what does fame everlasting mean ?
+But as for the rest, they are no sooner dead than forgotten.
+And after all, what does fame everlasting mean ?
 Mere vanity.
 What then is it that is worth one's while to be concerned for ?
 Why nothing but this : to bear an honest mind, to act for the good of